palash247/palash247.github.io/_posts/2019-01-29-decorators-in-python.md

 ## Decorators

-Decorators are the Functions/Classes which takes other functions as input to add extra functionality to them.
-Decorators usually wrap around the original function.
+Decorators are the Functions/Classes which are used to extend the behavior of a function.

 ## Why use them?